Russian Far East

 Last year, in December 2014, a Russian supplier to Lumber Liquidators was convicted of organized crime by Russian courts.
 The company, Beryozoviy, had been found by EIA investigators as playing a key role in supply chains to a Chinese flooring manufacturer—the primary manufacturer of Lumber Liquidators’ Virginia Millworks line of solid oak flooring.

-The conviction of Beryozoviy leadership shows decisive action by the Russian government against a Lumber Liquidators’ supplier.
+The conviction of Beryozoviy leadership showed decisive action by the Russian government against a Lumber Liquidators’ supplier.

 Just a few months after this conviction, Lumber Liquidators revealed in SEC filings that the Department of Justice was considering criminal charges under the Lacey Act for importing illegally harvested wood.
 Following this announcement, Lumber Liquidators’ stock value dropped nearly 20 percent.

 The forests of the world are facing an environmental, social and economic crisis fueled by growing demand for cheap wood and timber products in the United States, China, Japan, the European Union and elsewhere.
-Companies violating the law must be held to account for the devastating impact of their indiscriminate sourcing practices on the forests and people of the world.
-Moreover, without action by governments to enforce laws like the Lacey Act, the final consumer will unwittingly remain the source of wealth that funds the mafias who are raiding the world’s forests.
+Companies like Lumber Liquidators that are violating the law must be held to account for the devastating impact of their indiscriminate sourcing practices on the forests and people of the world.
+Moreover, without action by governments to enforce laws like the Lacey Act, the consumer will unwittingly remain the source of wealth that funds the mafias who are raiding the world’s forests.